stride3d/stride-docs/en/manual/graphics/graphics-compositor/render-textures.md

 ## Sample

-For an example of rendering to a texture in a project, see the **Animation** sample included with Xenko.
+For an example of rendering to a texture in a project, see the **Animation** sample included with Stride.

 ## See also